When it comes to DIY home and landscape improvements, there are some projects you can handle like a pro and others you should leave to a pro.

 Read on to find out if it’s ever okay to remove a tree on your own.

 Is It Safe To Diy Tree Felling & Cutting?
 Are There Risks & Dangers With Diy Tree Removal?

 Rule of thumb: If you would have to use a ladder to reach and remove tree limbs, that tree is too big for you to remove safely.

 While there are many landscape projects you can safely and easily DIY, tree removal is one that is not worth the money you save.
 If you hurt yourself, you’ll be slammed with medical bills, and if you damage your home, you’ll have to pay for those repairs, too.
-Plus, Davey arborists give tree removal estimates for free.
-They have the equipment, experience and insurance needed to do the job safely.

 We’d recommend against it–especially if the tree you’re removing is close to your home or any nearby structures.
 It’s difficult to anticipate what direction the tree will fall, which could do serious damage.
 Whatever you save on tree removal will not outweigh the cost of repairing your truck or home.

 The damage you could do to your truck or home just isn’t worth the “savings” of DIY tree removal.
-Click here to get a visual of all the elements that could go wrong.

 Can I Safely Cut Down A Small Tree?